POST/v2/namespaces/:namespace

 euclidean_squared is defined as sum((x - y)^2).
 Lower is better.

 Copy all documents from another namespace into this one.
 The destination namespace you are copying into must be empty.
-This operation is currently limited to copying within the same region and organization.
 The initial request currently cannot make schema changes or contain documents.

-Copying is billed at a 50% write discount which stacks with the up to 50% discount for batched writes.
+Copying is billed at up to a 75% write discount (a 50% copy discount that stacks with the up to 50% discount for batched writes).
 This is a faster, cheaper alternative to re-upserting documents for backups and namespaces that share documents.
+See the cross-region backups guide for an example.
+For same-region use cases, consider branch_from_namespace which completes instantly regardless of namespace size.

 Example: "source-namespace"